magento/devdocs/src/guides/v2.4/extension-dev-guide/event-list.md

 {:.procedure}
 When to listen:

-* if one wants to alter the way the final product price is generated
+*  If one wants to alter the way the final product price is generated

 ### 87. catalog_product_import_bunch_delete_after